 Jason was trying to show me the place in the park that he has discovered as a peaceful escape during his lunch break.
 He wanted me to understand the tranquility he finds there, and let me see and hear all the birds that surround him in his lunch walks, but mostly we just heard kids in the park nearby screeching, Kaleb clomping, and the thumps he was making with a stick he picked up along the way.
 He is forever picking up sticks and wacking the trees and bushes with them, playing at swordmanship.

-We didn’t see the Greater PeeWee today (although I almost had a zzGreaterPewee1visual on a bird that MIGHT have been it).
+We didn’t see the Greater PeeWee today (although I almost had a visual on a bird that MIGHT have been it).
 We did hear a Barred Owl out there, and saw a handful of robins, warblers, and kinglets, but it was nothing compared to the experience Jason usually has out there.
 I’ve decided we should go back in the early morning or late afternoon sometime and just sit for a while…without my noisy second child…in order to see this ordinary-looking bird that happens to be living way outside its normal range.